sharesight/tyson/free_books/README.md

 Any user shall be able to see a **list of available books** in our store.
 Books have a **title** and some **content**.
 The **list of books** (the store's front page) is alphabetically **sorted by title**, and shows the title only.
 If you click on the title you should see a **detail page** with the book's title and content.

 **Hint**:
-This story is about general Rails models and controllers.
+This story is about general Rails models (plus migrations) and controllers.
 Please provide an initial set of books using _seeds_.

 ### Story 2: Let authors write new books (15 min)